MotorBottle/S3-Sleep-on-Rog-X13-G14-15-2021-2022-using-OpenCore/README.md

 ![Alt text](image-4.png)

 ![Alt text](image-5.png)

+## Problem Solving: Battery Drain after Waking From Sleep
+When you set your gpu mode to "__igpu only__" in Armoury Crate, you might notice that your battery drains very quickly after waking from both s0/s3 sleep.
+This is an long-existing bug/issue unsolved by Asus, which appears as an over 30 Watts power consumption after waking from sleep even if you open or run nothing.
+The problem was with the driver/control with the dgpu, which means __the computer's dgpu runs somehow in background even if in igpu mode set by Armoury Crate after waking from sleep__ (Hibernate/Reboot won't cause this).

+There's temperory solutions.
+First is __use mixed mode__ instead of __igpu only__, currently the bug doesn't happen under this mode, and if you set power mode as silent, the dgpu hardly works, so doesn't matter.
+Second is __switch to mixed__ and then __back to igpu only__ everytime your laptop wake from sleep, this would stop the dgpu from draining your battery.

+If you care much about power saving and expect the battery life to be as long as enough, it's suggested that you turn off sleep and only keep hibernation enabled.

 ## Extra Explainations for Hackintosh Users
 Everything's done from here.
 I'm only adding some explanations for hackintosh users who are worried about the SMBIOS influencing the windows.